Do we want to see the world burn?

 So, the end of world will not happen anytime soon, particularly not in the manifestations that are predicted.
 Or covertly hoped for.

-2 as far as I can see, the closest mankind ever came to a complete civil collapse was the Black Death that terrorized the population of the Old World from 1346 to 1353
+2 as far as I can see, the closest mankind ever came to a complete civil collapse was the Black Death that haunted the population of the Old World in the mid 14th century

 Books and essays (selection)